Skip to main content

 There are many different ways to access AFS.
 You can access AFS directly from any computer with a web browser and Internet connection, from a public workstation, or from the convenience of your desktop computer.
 The method you choose depends a lot on what you want to do.

 If you want to move files on your desktop machines into or out of AFS (very common with web files), take a look at the file transfer site.
-In order to secure the directories (basically just folders) that hold your files, so that only certain people can access your AFS files, you'll have to access AFS from the Web, log into the Stanford UNIX System, or mount AFS on your desktop.
+In order to secure the directories (basically just folders) that hold your files, so that only certain people can access your AFS files, you'll have to log into the Stanford UNIX System or mount AFS on your desktop.
 Here's a quick overview of the different ways you can access AFS:

 Working in AFS